COPPER ELIMINATION, AND HOW TO HANDLE IT

 1. First and always:

-2. It may be possible to slow down the elimination by stopping or reducing the supplement program, and perhaps even changing the diet to add more animal protein and fewer cooked vegetables.
+2. It may be possible to slow down the elimination by stopping or reducing the supplement program.
 This should slow all metal elimination.
 It is also easy to do and often effective, though not always.
 Once the process of a copper elimination has begun, the body often carries it through to completion.
-However, stopping the supplements and even the diet for a day or two may be helpful.
+However, stopping the supplements for a day or two may be helpful.

 After a day or two, try resuming the program taking only one dose of supplements per day.
 If one remains fairly symptom-free after two or three days, increase to two doses of supplements per day.
 If one remains symptom-free after a few more days, increase to three doses per day.
 This will take care of many copper elimination symptoms.

 4. More coffee enemas are often wonderful for copper elimination symptoms.
 They stimulate bile flow and enhance liver detoxification.
 They also keep the colon clean to help avoid toxin reabsorption.
-A person can safely take one or even two or three coffee enemas in 24 hours.
+Most people can safely take up to four coffee enemas in 24 hours.
 The procedure for coffee enemas is at Coffee Enemas.

 5. Rubbing the feet, also called foot reflexology, is often helpful to alleviate symptoms of copper elimination.
 This can be done by yourself at home, or by a family member.
 Some professionals also offer it.
 To do it properly, obtain a foot reflexology chart or use the one on this website by clicking on foot chart.
 Do the entire foot, but also focus on areas that are related to your symptom such as the head if you have a headache.